Dogs with allergic dermatitis - oral medication

 - Other criteria apply, please contact us for details.

 Each dog will complete 3 visits to the Veterinary Medical Center (VMC) in a 14-day study period for exams, assessments, and sample collection (blood and urine).
-Owners will give the study oral capsule at home three times daily and apply gel to the most affected areas once daily.
+Owners will give the study oral capsule at home three times daily and apply gel to the most affected areas three times daily.
 Owners will record observations daily.

 The study will cover the costs of all study visits listed above.
 Upon completion, owners will be eligible for a debit card for their participation.